cynthia2006/hanime-tv-plugin/README.md

 ## Features

 - **Video downloads** upto 720p (1080p requires _premium membership_).
-If you need 1080p versions, you can go checkout hentaistream.moe (they also offer 4k for paid).
-They offer objectively better quality encodes than hanime.tv, and their videos aren't hard subtitled.
-However, their collection is much smaller compared to hanime.tv.
-A few videos were taken down off of hanime.tv, you might find them here.

 - **Playlist downloads** (public & unlisted without cookies.txt).
 If you need to download private playlists, you have to extract cookies off hanime.tv while still being logged in.
 Use [this](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) extension and download the `cookies.txt` in the current working directory.

+- **Franchise downloads**.
+To download all videos in a franchise `--extractor-args "hanimetv:franchise=1"` must be passed to yt-dlp commandline.
+A franchise is collection of OVAs (or simply, episodes) in a certain Hentai OVA series.

 ## Search